shellieD/dont-step-in-the-poo/README.md

 <br>

+## Technologies

+### Development

 ### Libraries Used

+* Pyfiglet
+    - This was used to create the ASCII style text for the welcome page, headings and win/lose screens.

+* Random:
+    - randint was used to generate a random number between 0 and 8 to choose a random row that would be the winning path for that game.
+It was also used to create random coordinates where the poos would be placed.

+* OS:
+    - system used together with the clear/cls command to clear the terminal window and keep it clear from previous data.
+This helps to provide a smooth transition when the board updates and gives the effect that only one tile is changing rather than the whole board being generated again.

+* Time:
+    - sleep was used to create a pause between the user being informed if their choice revealed a poo or a clear path and the game-board being updated.

 ### Deployment

-This app has been deployed via [Heroku](https://www.heroku.com/) and the live link can be found here: PUT LINK HERE!!!
+This app has been deployed via [Heroku](https://www.heroku.com/) and the live link can be found here: [DON'T STEP IN THE POOP](https://dont-step-in-the-poop.herokuapp.com/)

 The following steps were followed to deploy to Heroku: